 previously catalogued as circle of William Hoare of Bath, RA (Eye 1707 – Bath 1792), artist

-previously catalogued as after British (English) School, artist
+previously catalogued as attributed to British (English) School, artist

 Waterhouse 1980: Ellis K. Waterhouse, 'The Willis Family Portraits at Lydiard Park' National Trust Studies, 1980, pp.49-53, p.51: Illus.
 Caption to illustration: "Bethia (Legg [sic]), Mrs Richard Willis (1735-78), canvas 127 cm x 101.6 cm."